 8. Post time-sensitive content and relate to current events

 As promised, here’s my 11th tip to profit from Facebook courtesty of VatorNews: It’s best to update your Facebook wall on Tuesdays.

-Marketers: Instagram Beats Facebook, Twitter and Google+ — Study — Instagram is beating Facebook, Twitter and Google+ in brand engagement — making money for marketers, according to two studies in 2013.
+Marketers: Instagram Beats Facebook, Twitter — Study — Instagram is beating Facebook, and Twitter in brand engagement — making money for marketers, according to two studies in 2013.
 SumAll study Though marginal in brand-performance results, the SumAll study compared the data of 6,000 customers using social media.
 U.S. companies enjoyed revenue increases of 1.5 to 3 percent thanks to Instagram.

 ‘Why Facebook Is Failing Marketers’ — Forrester Study — As a digital advertising option, hundreds of savvy marketers rank Facebook last in “business value” according to a critical Forrester Research study.
 The study ranks Facebook last among 13 digital options by 395 marketers in the U.S. and Canada.

 Marketing – Why Visual Content Works on Facebook, but Hashtags Don’t — Ninety-eight percent of top brands have a Facebook fan page, but Facebook’s hashtags don’t enhance engagement with consumers.
 That’s one of two salient conclusions from an analysis of top-brand experiences from marketing on Facebook.
 What does work is visual content.